 Fill out this form and submit with samples.

 The department is equipped with mineral separation facilities.
-We can process your sample if it cannot be done at your facility.
-Just be aware that there is a fee for this work.
-Some general guidelines are given here regarding sample processing and treatment, size fractions needed, and amount of material needed for 40Ar/39Ar analysis; please feel free to contact us for more detailed information prior to sending your samples.
+We can process your sample prior to analyses for a fee and generally recommend that samples are prepared by us for the best results.
+If preferred, samples can be sent already prepared.
+Some general guidelines are given here regarding sample processing and treatment, size fractions needed, and amount of material needed for 40Ar/39Ar analysis; it is recommended that you contact us for more detailed information prior to sending your samples.

-NOTE: The ideal sample is as coarse in grain size as possible.
-After irradiation very fine grained separates become radioactive powder and present serious concerns for contamination in the lab.
+NOTE: It is best to avoid using fine grained (<180 μm sieve size) grains.
+After irradiation, very fine grained separates become radioactive powder and present serious concerns for contamination in the lab.

 Mineral Separates for Step Heating Analysis

-The general rule is that the coarsest size fraction which can be separated from your rock without composite (multi-mineralic) grains is desirable.
+The general rule is that the coarser size fractions (0.3 – 1 mm), which can be separated from your rock without composite (multi-mineralic) grains is desirable.
 Coarse material is easier to handle (especially the micas) and less dangerous after it has been irradiated.
 Pure mineral separates are critical, especially for thermochronology studies where a temperature appropriate to the mineral being analyzed is assigned to the age obtained.
 Coarse-grained samples may often be most easily separated by hand picking under a binocular microscope.
 Samples separated using heavy liquids such as bromoform must be rinsed thoroughly in acetone afterwards to avoid potential contamination of our vacuum system.
-Zapping the mineral separates in acetone followed by distilled water in an ultrasonic bath will aid in final cleanup also.
-We need approximately 50-100 mg of a typical mineral separate for analysis.
+Rinsing the mineral separates in acetone followed by distilled water in an ultrasonic bath will aid in final cleanup also.
+For sanidine grains we recommend lightly leaching the grains in HF (~5% for 5-10 minutes) after heavy liquid separation.
+In our laboratory we subject plagioclase, hornblende and clinopyroxene mineral separates to the same acid leaching procedures as outlined in the groundmass section above.
+Plagioclase feldspar grains are subjected to an additional 10-15 minutes of leaching in 5% HF to remove any potential sericite alteration.
+We need approximately 20-40 mg of a typical mineral separate for analysis.
+We are able to perform single crystal sandine analyses.

 Amphibole: Amphiboles (~3.1-3.3 specific gravity or G) can typically be separated by settling out of heavy liquid with a G of ~3.10-3.15 whereas muscovite and biotite (see below) will float.
-A permanent magnet passed over the amphibole separate will remove magnetite.
+A permanent magnet passed over the amphibole separate or running the sample through a magnetic separator will remove magnetite.
 Final purification is usually done by hand picking.
 Beware of biotite inclusions in your hornblende!
-In many rocks a good size fraction for amphiboles is ~100-200 µm.
+In many rocks a good size fraction for amphiboles is ~180-212 µm.

 Orthoclase/Microcline: If you have gone through the above operations you will end up with the light minerals quartz and feldspars floating in your heavy liquid.
 Orthoclase and microcline (~2.5-2.6 G) can usually be separated at this point by sinking quartz (~2.7 G) in a heavy liquid with a G of ~2.61.
-K-feldspars can be obtained from the 100-300 (µm size fraction in most rocks.
+K-feldspars can be obtained from the 180-300 µm size fraction in most rocks.

 Sanidine/Anorthoclase/Plagioclase for Laser Fusion Analysis: These minerals, when present as phenocrysts in volcanic rocks, may be separated by conventional heavy liquid techniques (using G above) or by hand picking.
 If your sample is pumice it is often simple to crush the sample to 1-2 mm size fraction and hand pick the phenocrysts under a binocular scope.
 Final treatment should include a brief treatment in dilute HF (~5%), for ~5-10 minutes, to remove glass if present.